puzzlepeaches/Log4jCenter/README.md

 # Install

+This repository can be used manually or with Docker.

 ### Manual install

-This repository can be used manually or with Docker.
-To download and run the exploit manually, execute the following steps:

-Ensure that Java and Maven are installed on your attacker host.
+To download and run the exploit manually, execute the following steps.
+First, ensure that Java and Maven are installed on your attacker host.
 To do this using apt on Debian based operating systems, run the following command:

 ```
 apt update && apt install openjdk-11-jre maven